ssbc/handbook.scuttlebutt.nz/README.md

 ## How To Get Started

-The easiest way to get started is using [Patchwork](https://github.com/ssbc/patchwork), a classic social networking [application](./applications.md).
+The easiest way to get started is using [Patchwork](http://dinosaur.is/patchwork-downloader/), an application for navigating and talking on scuttlebutt.

 ![screenshot of Patchwork](./assets/patchwork.jpg)

-1. [Download an Installer](https://github.com/ssbc/patchwork/releases) for Windows, macOS and Linux
+1. [Download Patchwork](http://dinosaur.is/patchwork-downloader/) for Windows, macOS and Linux
 2. Get a [pub invite code](https://github.com/ssbc/scuttlebot/wiki/Pub-Servers)
 3. Use the pub invite : in Patchwork click `+ Join Pub` and paste the invite code